← Learn · Therapy Progress · 9 min read

 Can I record a therapy session without consent?

-Do not assume that you can.
+Don't assume that you can.
 Recording therapy sessions without consent can damage trust and may create legal or ethical risk depending on location, context, and how the recording is used.
 Ask first and check local rules.

 Do recording therapy sessions laws apply to AI note-takers, transcripts, or voice memos?

-What about recording therapy sessions laws in the UK or outside the US?
+What about recording therapy in Canada?

 What if my therapist wants to record sessions for supervision?

 Ask what the recording is for, who will review it, where it will be stored, how long it will be kept, and whether your consent can be withdrawn.
-Therapist recording sessions for supervision should be clearly explained before recording begins.
+Therapist recording for supervision should be clearly explained before recording begins.